pixelandtonic/vuepress-theme-craftdocs/README.md

             codeLanguages: {
                 php: 'PHP',
                 twig: 'Twig',
-                // any other languages you want to include in code toggles...
+                // any other code language labels you want to include in code toggles...
             }
         },
         markdown: {